 The student procession into the arena will begin promptly at 8:30 a.m. under the direction of your college student marshal.
 The PhDs and sponsors will lead from the front of the processional lines.
 All graduates will be seated on the arena floor facing the stage.
 Refer to floor map for additional seating details.

 PBCSE, Master's, DArch, DNP, DrPH, LLM, JD and MD Candidates: The faculty marshal will ask you to rise when your college and degree are called.
 Follow your college student marshal single file up to the right side of the stage.
 You will take your first photograph on the arena floor before going on stage.
 The second photograph will be taken on stage.
-Present your printed commencement confirmation to the name reader (ensure that it is folded in half) as you cross the stage.
+Present your printed Name Card to the name reader (ensure that it is folded in half) as you cross the stage.
 As your name is read, move to stage center to receive diploma cover and congratulations, exit the stage and return to your original seat.
-Remain standing until you are instructed to be seated.
+Remain standing until you are instructed to be seated by the faculty marshal.

-PhD and DrPH Candidates: You and your sponsor will be led, single file, to the right side of the stage.
-Present your printed commencement confirmation sheet (folded in half) to the name reader, and stand on the place-marking in front of the podium.
+PhD Candidates: You and your sponsor will be led, single file, to the right side of the stage.
+Present your printed Name Card (folded in half) to the name reader, and stand on the place-marking in front of the podium.
 You will be hooded by your sponsor and the faculty marshal as the name reader reads your name and dissertation title.
-Your sponsor will walk behind the stage and be seated with the faculty.
+Your first photograph will be taken here.
 You will proceed across the stage, shake hands with the Chancellor and administrators, receive your diploma cover, and take your second photograph.
 You and your sponsor will both return to your seats on the arena floor.
 Please remain standing until the Chancellor instructs you to be seated.

-Meet your guests near the appropriate alphabetical signs on the athletic fields:
+Meet your guests by the appropriate alphabetical sign on the following fields:

 Because semester records will not be available by the date of commencement, the conferring of degrees at the ceremony is provisional, pending verification that degree requirements have been met.
 Diplomas will be available for pickup 10 weeks after the ceremony at the Office of the Registrar, Queen Liliʻuokalani Center for Student Services 010.
-To receive your diploma by mail, complete a "Request to Mail Diploma" card at the Office of Admissions and Records (be sure to check postal rates for mailing outside the United States).
+To receive your diploma by mail, complete a "Request to Mail Diploma" card at that office (be sure to check on postal costs for mailing outside the United States).
 For further information, call 956-8010.

-Audience members may take photographs and video from their seats only.
-A photographer will take a photograph of each candidate receiving his/her diploma.
+Audience members can take photographs from their seats only.
+A photographer will take two photographs of each candidate.
 After commencement, you will receive an email message from the photographer with a link to view your proof online.
 You may order additional photographs at that time.
-If you do not wish to have your contact information forwarded to the photographer so that he may send your proof, please submit your request in writing by December 9, 2014 to the Commencement Coordinator, 2500 Campus Road, Hawaiʻi Hall 209, Honolulu, HI 96822.
+If you do not wish to have your contact information forwarded to the photographer, please submit your request in writing by December 1, 2014 to ATTN: Commencement 2014, 2500 Campus Road, Hawaiʻi Hall 209, Honolulu, HI 96822.